Legends of Tech

 And all of your customers and consumers don't come through your same network anymore.

-So how do you control them using the old style architecture doesn't work.
+So how do you control them using the old-style architecture?

 It is incredibly frustrating to manage and support.
-And it has to change.
+And it had to change.
 And it's the exciting part of being part of that change again.

 Amazing.
 So Raymond, we're about to wrap up.

-You thought we couldn't do an hour, but we have advice that you'd like to give someone with their career, whether they're starting out, whether they're transitioning, or whether they're sort of towards the end of the career, is there something that you could say, you know what, think of this, and this will help with your, I guess, with your wherever you're trying to head to.
+You thought we couldn't do an hour.
+So if there's one piece of advice that you'd like to give someone with their career, whether they're starting out, whether they're transitioning or whether they're sort of towards the end of their career, is there something that you could say, you know what, think of this and this will help with your, I guess, wherever you're trying to head to?

-The one thing I should, I should have something more, more exciting to say, but if you feel passionate, and so you always be believing yourself.
+The one thing, I should have something more exciting to say, but if you feel passionate and so you always be believing yourself.

-But for me, that's been an important part of who I am, is believe in, believe in my ability to, to know what I can do, but importantly, know what I can't do.
+For me, that's been an important part of who I am, is believe in my ability to know what I can do, but importantly, know what I can't do.

-So therefore, make sure that I'm, I'm leveraging from people who can fill my weak spots, and fill my gaps.
+So make sure that I'm leveraging from people who can fill my weak spots and fill my gaps.

 And I think that's really important.
 But be passionate about what you do.

-So, you know, follow that part of it.
-And whether it's your dreams or not, it doesn't always line up to what you dream about.
+So follow that part of you.
+Whether it's your dreams or not, it doesn't always line up to what you dream about.

-It's much easier to learn, it's much easier to fill your weak spots as well.
+It's much easier to fill your weak spots as well. – Fantastic.